oknoorap/oknoorap/README.md

 ## Hi 👋 I am Ribhararnus Pracutian

 On weekends, I enjoy pursuing my passion for indie projects as a hobbyist developer.
-Watch me streaming on Twitch [https://twitch.tv/oknoorap](https://twitch.tv/oknoorap).
 Despite my lack of artistic ability, I have a keen interest in pixel art.
-Currently working on:
+I have a lot of small projects as a hobby, but currently working on:

 - Faaast Design.
 Template generator. 💰💰
 - Realm - the next big thing "frontend framework". 🦄